Event Sponsor Photography:

-Capturing photographs of each event sponsor is a key element of conference photography.
-Event Photographer Peter Nutkins explains how he ensures sponsors get coverage at events.
+Capturing photographs of each event sponsor is a key element of event photography.

-For a photographer, conference events can be super busy at times.
-At any given moment, there may be opportunities to capture images of panels, speakers, delegates, venue and context, food, branding, exhibitors, and, of course, the sponsors.
+For a corporate photographer, conference events can be super busy at times.
+At any given moment, there may be opportunities to capture images of panels, speakers, delegates, venue and context, food, branding, exhibitors, and sponsors.

-At first, it does not make much sense, but once you have been around the circuit a few times, you realise that you can create creative and interesting photos.
+At first, it does not make much sense.
+Once you have been around the circuit a few times, you realise you can create great photos.
 Once you spot how it works, they just jump out at you!

 Notice in the image of the event sponsor Breathe HR at the very top of the page: